Your guide to Krakow Nightlife

 #7 Don’t Pay with Big Notes

-Don’t pay with big denomination notes as most bars and clubs always seem to be low on change and they will wither not serve you or take bigger tip than expected.
+Don’t pay with big denomination notes as most bars and clubs always seem to be low on change and they will either not serve you or take bigger tips than expected.

 Depending on what type of person you are, these could be in either section.
-Because of this, we have decided to make a section with both, and you can try at your own risk.
+Because of this, we have decided to make a section with both, the Dos & Dont’s of Krakow Nightlife.
+Try at your own risk!

 #2 Order every Vodka Flovour

 Order and attempt to drink every flavour of vodka.
 There are so many great polish vodkas, and you should try them all but maybe not all in one night.
 Or try a Vodka tasting tour.
 Krakow also had lots of Vodka bars and craft beer bars and craft beer tours.